PySimpleGUI/DocsCleanup/cookbook.md

 While covered in "cprint", this trick can save you MASSIVE amount of typing.
 It works well in PyCharm too.

-Would I do this in a huge production code base.
-No, but I'm wring a little 100 line packet of fun.
+Would I do this in a huge production code base?
+No, but I'm writing a little 100 line packet of fun.

 IF you're tire of writine `sg.xxxxx` as much as I am, then maybe you'll like this hack too.